canonical/sdcore-nms/CONTRIBUTING.md

 ## Deploy

-The binary requires a config file and an available mongodb deployment to operate.
+The binary requires a config file and an available MongoDB deployment to operate.
 By default, the path for the config file is `./config/webuicfg.yaml` from the directory of the binary.
-The OCI image does not come with a config file preconfigured, but the repo contains an example at `examples/config/webuicfg.yaml`.
+The OCI image does not come with a config file preconfigured, but the repository contains an example at `examples/config/webuicfg.yaml`.

 `make deploy` takes care of quickly getting a running program.
 It will: